BuilderGirl/BuilderGirl/README.md

 - 👋 Hi, I’m @BuilderGirl
 - 👀 I’m interested in learn new things, i´m starting with the programing!
-- 🌱 I’m currently learning how to create apps in Android an how develop a website!
+- 🌱 I’m currently learning how to create apps in Android and how develop a website!

 <!---
 BuilderGirl/BuilderGirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.